 What thoughts of God are revealed in these words?
-A careful reading immediately reveals that He uses the word “pity”; the use of this word shows God’s true attitude toward mankind.
+If you pay attention to the details as you read, it will not be difficult for you to notice that He uses the word “pity”; the use of this word shows God’s true attitude toward mankind.

-While the city of Nineveh was filled with people just as corrupt, evil and violent as those of Sodom, their repentance caused God to change His heart and decide not to destroy them.
-Because their reaction to God’s words and instructions demonstrated an attitude in stark contrast to that of the citizens of Sodom, and because of their honest submission to God and honest repentance for their sins, as well as their true and heartfelt behavior in all regards, God once more demonstrated His heartfelt pity and bestowed it upon them.
-God’s reward and His pity for humanity are impossible for anyone to duplicate; no person can possess God’s mercy or tolerance, nor His sincere feelings toward humanity.
-Is there anyone whom you deem a great man or woman, or even a superman, who would, from a high point, speaking as a great man or woman or upon a supreme point, make this kind of statement to mankind or to creation?
-Who amongst mankind can know humanity’s living conditions like the palm of their hands?
-Who can bear a burden and responsibility for humanity’s existence?
-Who is capable to proclaim the destruction of a city?
-And who is capable of pardoning a city?
+Although the city of Nineveh was filled with people just as corrupt, evil and violent as those of Sodom, their repentance caused God to have a change of heart and decide not to destroy them.
+Because the way they treated God’s words and instructions demonstrated an attitude that starkly contrasted with that of the citizens of Sodom, and because of their honest submission to God and honest repentance for their sins, as well as their true and heartfelt behavior in all regards, God once more expressed His own heartfelt pity and bestowed it upon them.
+What God bestows upon humanity and His pity for humanity are impossible for anyone to duplicate, and it is impossible for any person to possess God’s mercy, His tolerance, or His sincere feelings toward humanity.
+Is there anyone whom you deem a great man or woman, or even a superhuman, who would, from a high point, speaking as a great man or woman, or upon the highest point, make this kind of statement to mankind or to creation?
+Who amongst mankind can know the state of human life like the palm of their hands?
+Who can bear the burden and responsibility for humanity’s existence?
+Who is qualified to proclaim the destruction of a city?
+And who is qualified to pardon a city?
 Who can say that they cherish their own creation?
 Only the Creator!
-Only the Creator has pity on this mankind.
-Only the Creator shows this mankind tenderness and affection.
+Only the Creator has tenderness toward this mankind.
+Only the Creator shows this mankind compassion and affection.
 Only the Creator holds a true, unbreakable affection for this mankind.
 Likewise, only the Creator can bestow mercy on this mankind and cherish all of His creation.
-His heart leaps and aches at every one of man’s actions: He is angered, distressed and grieved over man’s evil and corruption; He is pleased, joyful, forgiving and jubilant for man’s repentance and belief; every single one of His thoughts and ideas exist for and revolve around mankind; what He is and has is expressed entirely for mankind’s sake; the entirety of His emotions are intertwined with mankind’s existence.
+His heart leaps and aches at every one of man’s actions: He is angered, distressed and grieved over man’s evil and corruption; He is pleased, joyful, forgiving and jubilant for man’s repentance and belief; every single one of His thoughts and ideas exists for and revolves around mankind; what He is and has is expressed entirely for mankind’s sake; the entirety of His emotions are intertwined with mankind’s existence.
 For mankind’s sake, He travels and rushes about; He silently gives forth every bit of His life; He dedicates every minute and second of His life….
-He has never known how to pity His own life, yet He has always pitied and cherished the mankind He Himself created….
+He has never known how to pity His own life, yet He has always cherished the mankind He Himself created….
 He gives all that He has to this humanity….
 He grants His mercy and tolerance unconditionally and without expectation of recompense.
-He does this only so that mankind can continue to survive before His eyes, receiving His provision of life; He does this only so that mankind may one day submit before Him and recognize that He is the One who nourishes man’s existence and supplies the life of all creation.
+He does this only so that mankind can continue to survive before His eyes, receiving His provision of life.
+He does this only so that mankind may one day submit before Him and recognize that He is the One who nourishes man’s existence and supplies the life of all creation.